drguildo/sjm.io/content/blog/rt-n66u-ipv6-merlin.md

 In a [previous post]({{<ref "/blog/rt-n66u-ipv6.md">}}) I described how to get IPv6 working on the ASUS RT-N66U using the stock firmware.
-I've since switched to using the unofficial[Merlin](https://asuswrt.lostrealm.ca/) firmware.
+I've since switched to using the unofficial [Merlin](https://asuswrt.lostrealm.ca/) firmware.

 While the settings in the previous article still apply, Merlin has more settings exposed and, at least in my case, failing to change the *Prefix Length* from